Carlist Party (1970): History

 After supporting the Spanish Constitution of 1978, the Carlist Party suffered an internal crisis with a split into nationalist and left-wing parties.
 In the 1979 Spanish general election, the party obtained 50,552 votes (0.28%) and remained without parliamentary representation.
 The best results they obtained were in Navarre with 7.72% and the Basque Country with 0.65%.
 Because of the electoral infighting, its general secretary Zavala resigned following the rest of the directors between Carlos Carnicero and Josep Carles Clemente.
 In April of that year, it obtained 12,165 votes (4.79%) in the elections for the Parliament of Navarre, obtaining one representative (who did not attend the parliamentary sessions).
 In November 1979, Carlos Hugo renounced the presidency and in April 1980 was lowered down in the party (even though he did not reject his dynastic rights to the Spanish Crown, the pretence from which he held since the abdication of his father in 1975), which happened to be testimonial in Spanish political life.

 Mariano Zufia, general secretary of the Carlist Party of Euskal Herria and Navarrese member of parliament, assumed the post of General Secretary of the Carlist Party.
 In 1986, he was one of the forces that gave origin to United Left, even though he walked out of the coalition in 1987.
 The Carlist Party missed attending the majority of later electoral processes due to funds and militancy failures.
-In 1989, it was one of the political parties and signing associations of the Pact of Estella and in 2005 campaigned against the European Constitution.
+In 1989, it was one of the political parties and signing associations of the Pact of Estella; in 2005, the party campaigned against the European Constitution.

 The Carlist Party has continued to oppose both main political parties in Spain, the People's Party and the Spanish Socialist Workers' Party.

+Ideology

+The Carlist Party's ideology is motivated by Catholic social teaching and the Christian Left, but it does not limit its membership to practicing Catholics due to what it calls "the reality of the secularization of modern society".
+It derives its rejections of modern society from these Catholic principles.
+It defines itself as part of the "New Left" that rejects the Soviet state-managed economy in favor of a democratization of the market through cooperatives and trade unions.
+The Carlists derive their criticism of capitalism from opposition to Liberal individualism in favor of Catholic Personalism.

+The Carlist Party supports democracy and socialism, seeing them as a bulwark against both fascism and liberalism (with which it identifies capitalism) respectively.
+It supports a number of social justice causes, such as the legalization of homosexuality and ethnic minority rights, but justifying these things from a Catholic, rather than secular liberal, perspective.